This year will mark the 21st European Day of Languages, with celebrations due to take place within Europe and beyond.

 - Inspire your friends and family!
 We’ve rounded up a list of our favourite language learning motivational quotes that you can share with others.

-- Finding it hard to choose a language to learn?
-Check out our recommendations for the best languages to learn.
-Or if you’re keen to learn, but are worried you’ll find it too hard, discover which language you’d find easiest to learn with our interactive quiz!
+- Finding it hard to choose a language to learn, but are worried you’ll find it too hard?
+Discover which language you’d find easiest to learn with our interactive quiz!
 If you’re not already learning a European language, start today with us at Busuu, the language-learning app.
-We teach 12 languages, including English, French, German, Italian, Polish, Portuguese, Russian and Spanish.
+We teach 14 languages, including English, French, German, Italian, Polish, Portuguese, and Spanish.

 - There are more than 225 indigenous languages in Europe, representing around 3 per cent of the world’s total.